-The Fund has done as much as it believes it reasonably can to enable employing bodies and Fund members (via their representatives on the Local Pension Board) to make their views known to the Fund and to participate in the decision-making process.

-Governance risks are as follows: -

-- The quality of membership data deteriorates materially due to breakdown in processes for updating the information resulting in liabilities being under or overstated. - Administering Authority unaware of structural changes in employer's membership (e.g. large fall in employee numbers, large number of retirements) with the result that contribution rates are set at too low a level - Administering Authority not advised of an employer closing to new entrants, something which would normally require an increase in contribution rates - An employer ceasing to exist with insufficient funding or adequacy of a bond. - An employer ceasing to exist without prior notification, resulting in a large exit credit requirement from the Fund impacting on cashflow requirements. - Changes in the Committee membership.
+Governance Regulatory The Fund has done as much as it believes it reasonably can to enable employing bodies and Fund members (via their representatives on the Local Pension Board) to make their views known to the Fund and to participate in the decision-making process.
+Governance risks are as follows: - The quality of membership data deteriorates materially due to breakdown in processes for updating the information resulting in liabilities being under or overstated.
+Administering Authority unaware of structural changes in employer's membership (e.g. large fall in employee numbers, large number of retirements) with the result that contribution rates are set at too low a level Administering Authority not advised of an employer closing to new entrants, something which would normally require an increase in contribution rates An employer ceasing to exist with insufficient funding or adequacy of a bond.
+An employer ceasing to exist without prior notification, resulting in a large exit credit requirement from the Fund impacting on cashflow requirements.
+Changes in the Committee membership.
+The key regulatory risks are as follows: - Changes to Regulations, e.g. changes to the benefits package, retirement age, potential new entrants to the Fund, Typically these would be via the Cost Management Process although in light of the McCloud discrimination case, there can be exceptional circumstances which give rise to unexpected changes in Regulations.
+Changes to national pension requirements and/or HMRC Rules Political risk that the guarantee from the Department for Education for academies is removed or modified along with the operational risks because of the potential for a large increase in the number of academies in the Fund due to Government policy.
+Membership of the Local Government Pension Scheme is open to all local government staff and should be encouraged as a valuable part of the contract of employment.
+However, increasing membership does result in higher employer monetary costs.